 12) Go to a Fiesta!
 Guelaguetza, Semana Santa, or Day of the Dead in Oaxaca

-13) Go For A Hike in the Pueblos Mancomunados
+13) Go Hiking in Oaxaca’s Pueblos Mancomunados

 In the Sierra Madre mountains looming high above Oaxaca is a network of eight little villages.
 They’re connected not only by some rough roads, but also by a network of hiking trails.
 For those who like to get off the beaten path, these tiny towns are the perfect place to escape to from Oaxaca city.

-One of the best hikes throughout the Pueblos Mancomunados is the Latuvi-Lachatao trail that which ultimately traverses the side of a canyon.
-While the trek can be done in a day from Oaxaca, we recommend instead staying for a night (or two) in the charming village of Lachatao.
+One of the best hikes throughout the Pueblos Mancomunados is the Latuvi-Lachatao trail which ultimately traverses the side of a canyon.
+While this 15-kilometer (9.3-mile) trek can be accomplished in a day from Oaxaca, we recommend instead staying for a night (or two) in the charming village of Lachatao.

-How to Get from Oaxaca to Latuvi-Lachatao Canyon Trail
+🧭 If You Go: How to Get from Oaxaca to Latuvi-Lachatao Canyon Trail

 To get from Oaxaca to Latuvi, first take one of the many local public buses that run to the Monumento Benito Juarez on the outskirts of town.
-Note: there are multiple Monumento Benito Juarez’s, so be sure you go to the one located at the intersection of 175 (Oaxaca-Tuxtepec) & 190 (Carr.
+Note: there are multiple Monumento Benito Juarez’s, so be sure you go to the one located here at the intersection of 175 (Oaxaca-Tuxtepec) & 190 (Carr.
 Internacional).
 From there, walk about 100 meters up 175 and you’ll come across a taxi stand on the right-hand side of the road that has reasonably-priced taxis making the trip from Oaxaca to Latuvi.

-Hiking the Latuvi-Lachatao Canyon Trail
+If You Go: Hiking the Latuvi-Lachatao Canyon Trail

-Once you get to Latuvi, the trail head for the Latuvi to Lachatao canyon trail is fairly well marked.
+Once you arrive to Latuvi, the trailhead for the Latuvi to Lachatao canyon trail is fairly well marked.
 It’s located on the lefthand side of the road just before you approach the town of Latuvi.
 If you do go into Latuvi, you will find a tiny tourism office run by Expediciones Sierra Norte who can provide you additional information and even guide service for the Latuvi-Lachatao canyon trail.
 They’ll also assess a small fee for accessing the trail, regardless of whether or not you take their guide service.

 You can also arrange the entire trip directly with Expediciones Sierra Norte who will plan out all your transportation, meals, logistics, and provide guide service every step of the way.
 However, although Sierra Norte works with most of the Pueblos Mancomunados villages, it does not work with Lachatao.
 Therefore you’ll have to make those arrangements separately, directly with Veronica.
 We found Expediciones Sierra Norte’s prices to be a bit excessive, but the added cost may be worth the convenience and ease for others.
 They also have many other trekking itineraries throughout the Pueblos Mancomunados.